Inductive reasoning: Inductive inference

 Around 1960, Ray Solomonoff founded the theory of universal inductive inference, a theory of prediction based on observations, for example, predicting the next symbol based upon a given series of symbols.
 This is a formal inductive framework that combines algorithmic information theory with the Bayesian framework.
-Universal inductive inference is based on solid philosophical foundations, and can be considered as a mathematically formalized Occam's razor.
+Universal inductive inference is based on solid philosophical foundations and 'seems to be an inadequate tool for dealing with any reasonably complex or real-world environment', and can be considered as a mathematically formalized Occam's razor.
 Fundamental ingredients of the theory are the concepts of algorithmic probability and Kolmogorov complexity.

+Inductive inference typically considers hypothesis classes with a countable size.
+A recent advance established a sufficient and necessary condition for inductive inference: a finite error bound is guaranteed if and only if the hypothesis class is a countable union of online learnable classes.
+Notably, this condition allows the hypothesis class to have an uncountable size while remaining learnable within this framework.